laurenfklein/emory-qtm340/docs/schedule.md

 * **HW 0 Due: Install [Anaconda](https://www.anaconda.com/distribution/#download-section) <-- You want the Python 3.7 version**

-* In class: Intro to Jupyter and discussion of the platforms and people that make data science with text possible.
+* In class: Intro to Jupyter and discussion of the platforms and people that make data science with text possible ([slides](../slides/class-3.pdf) | [notebook](../notebooks/class3-jupyter-intro.ipynb)

 9/10 – Web Scraping